microsoft/playwright.dev/python/docs/network.md

 ## Handle file downloads

 For every attachment downloaded by the page, [page.on("download")](./api/class-page.md#pageondownload) event is emitted.
-If you create a browser context with the `acceptDownloads: true`, all these attachments are going to be downloaded into a temporary folder.
+If you create a browser context with the `accept_downloads` set, all these attachments are going to be downloaded into a temporary folder.
 You can obtain the download url, file system path and payload stream using the [Download] object from the event.

 #### Variations